 - The Castro Valley BART Parking Lot (APNs 84A-60-14-2, 84A-64-12-9, 84A-68-9-8, 84A-68-9-9, and 84A-72-8-5): BART's updated TOD Work Plan3 placed this site as developable in the long term (post-2034).
-County staff will work during this planning period to ensure the site's viability as a housing site in future Housing Element updates, as described in Program 1.O: Preparation of Castro Valley BART Station for future development - Cherryland Place (APNs 414 002106100, 414 002107900, 414 002108000, 414 002107800, 414 00210600): In January 2024, the Alameda County General Services Agency (GSA) informed the Planning Department that this site would be a likely new location for the Sheriff Department's Substation (parcel 80A-153-3-6). - Sheriff Radio Dispatch (APN 80A-153-12): In January 2024, the Alameda County General Services Agency (GSA) informed the Planning Department that the dispatch site would not be moving.
+County staff will work during this planning period to ensure the site's viability as a housing site in future Housing Element updates, as described in Program 1.O: Preparation of Castro Valley BART Station for future development - Sheriff Radio Dispatch (APN 80A-153-12): In January 2024, the Alameda County General Services Agency (GSA) informed the Planning Department that the dispatch site would not be moving.
 Instead, the substation (parcel 80A-153-3-6) would be relocating.
 Planning staff will work closely with GSA to ensure the dispossession of the substation is timely, as described in Program 1.D: Facilitating Sheriff's Substation Development.